What Is Polysubstance Abuse?

 Every drug, no matter what type it is, can interact with other substances and produce severe side effects.
 If you mix drugs recreationally, particularly drugs that you are using illicitly, the risk can be even greater.

 Mixing drugs is a bad idea for many reasons.
-Some of these reasons include but are not limited to:
+Some of these reasons mixing drugs is a bad idea include (but are not limited to):

 Mixing Alcohol and Other Drugs